Have You Heard About Ice Scoring Model ?

 The team pulled together and came up with some great ideas and potential actionable items.

-Do you feel that all the ideas can be ranked at equal or few of them would be more impactful as compared to others?
+Can all the ideas be ranked at equal or few of them would be more impactful as compared to others?

 Going further deep down you may realize that few might need less resources but can bring much higher returns while others might consume more time and energy but chances of success may be lower !